-Tea made like that for iced tea (or that left in the teapot after a meal), with sugar to taste, a slice or two of lemon, a little of the juice, and some pieces of cracked ice, makes a delightful drink.
+Tea made like that for iced tea (or that left in the teapot after a meal), with sugar to taste, a slice or two of lemon, a little of the juice, and some pieces of cracked ice, makes an easy, delightful drink.
 Serve in glasses.

 Second Edition of the Neighborhood Cook Book (1914)

 Make tea in usual fashion except you add two whole cloves to each cup of tea before brewing.
 Strain, and while still hot add sugar and lemon to taste.
 Pour through sieve or cheesecloth.

 Before serving put in each glass crushed ice, two or three sprigs of mint, which should be slightly bruised, and a maraschino cherry, and a very thin slice of lemon with the rind left on.

 Calling All Girls Magazine (June 1945)